Canon 1300D vs Panasonic FZ1000

-The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in March 2016 and June 2014.
 The 1300D is a DSLR, while the FZ1000 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (FZ1000) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Panasonic FZ1000

-The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Panasonic FZ1000.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 1300D and the Panasonic FZ1000 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is somewhat larger (4 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the FZ1000 are weather-sealed.